-The global in-vitro fertilization market size is expected to reach USD 36.2 billion by 2026, based on a new report by Grand View Research, Inc. It is projected to expand at a CAGR of 10.2% during the forecast period.
-The market is driven by the increasing incidence of infertility owing to lifestyle changes, government initiatives to provide better reimbursement policies, and the continuous efforts by the industry contributors.
-Expansion of fertility procedures for treating male infertility such as ICSI, is projected to positively influence the growth in near future.
+The global in-vitro fertilization market size is expected to reach USD 37.7 billion by 2027, expanding at a CAGR of 9.5%, based on a new report by Grand View Research, Inc. The market is driven by increasing incidence of infertility owing to lifestyle changes, government initiatives to provide better reimbursement policies, and the continuous efforts by the industry contributors.
+Expansion of fertility procedures for treating male infertility, such as ICSI, is projected to positively influence the growth in near future.

-Moreover, availability of genomic testing with the ability to prevent the transfer of genetic disease during IVF procedure is expected to drive the market.
-Increasing number of IVF treatments has encouraged more insurance providers to cover these procedures.
-This has ultimately led to competitive pricing and has moderated the treatment costs, driving the market with more treatment standardization and automation.
+Moreover, the availability of genomic testing enabling the prevention of the transfer of genetic disease during in-vitro fertilization (IVF) use is further expected to drive the IVF market.
+The increase in the number of IVF treatment has led more insurance players to cover the procedures.
+This has ultimately led to competitive pricing and has moderated the IVF treatment costs as the procedure has been a successfully practiced technology, which has driven the market with more treatment standardization and automation.

 The behavioral shift in the society is the major factor contributing to the decreased Total Fertility Rate (TFR).
-This shift reflects on increasing number of working women, advanced maternal age, a shift from rural to urban societies, lower marriage rates, and delaying marriages.
-Such factors are projected to drive the in-vitro fertilization market during the forecast period.
+These factors include an increasing number of women in the labor force, the increased age of the first birth, a shift from rural to urban societies, lower marriage rates, and postponement of marriage.

 Obesity is another factor leading to an increase in infertility.
 The fat deposited on women’s abdomen prevents follicular stimulation and produces male hormones.
 In case of males, rising fat deposits decrease testosterone levels and can result in lowered sperm production.
 Doctors recommend weight loss in men prior to fertility treatments along with proper maintenance of Body Mass Index (BMI).
 The U.S. Endocrine Society has established the use of Letrozole to increase the testosterone levels in obese patients.